-Janae and Rodney Hostetter were elated when they found out they were pregnant in February of 2010.
+Janae and Rodney were elated when they found out they were pregnant in February of 2010.
 Their joy, however, was cut short when a three month ultrasound revealed abnormalities with their daughter’s brain.
 The doctor told them that their child would only survive a couple hours after birth, if at all, and informed them that there were ‘options.’
 Abortion was never an option for Janae and Rodney.
 God had given them this baby girl, Aliyah Joy, and they were committed to loving her for as long as she lived, even if she did not survive outside the womb.
 The final six months of pregnancy carried more sorrows than joys, but God was extremely faithful through it all.

-Through KAMInternational’s website, Veronica saw a testimony that Janae and Rodney had posted about their belief that God had a purpose for their daughter, even if she never took a breath on this earth.
-Because their beliefs underscored her own beliefs, Veronica named the prayer center, “The Aliyah Joy Prayer Center.”It was only after this was named, that Veronica received Janae and Rodney’s donation from the Aliyah Joy Fund……just enough to finish putting a roof on the center.
+Through KAMInternational’s website, Veronica saw the testimony that Janae and Rodney had posted stating their belief that God had a purpose for their daughter, even if she never took a breath on this earth.
+Because their beliefs underscored her own belief, that every life has value, Veronica named the prayer center, “The Aliyah Joy Prayer Center.”It was only AFTER this was named, that Veronica received Janae and Rodney’s donation from the Aliyah Joy Fund……just enough to finish putting a roof on the center.